hemeryar/explainers/cross_page_window_proxy_policy.md

 </br>

 ![image](resources/coop_basic_issue.png)
 _The basic case COOP solves.
-We have to put all the documents in the same process, because the popup and the iframe are of origin b.com and they have synchronous access to each other._
+Without COOP, we have to put all the documents in the same process, because the popup and the iframe are of origin b.com and they have synchronous access to each other._

 </br>